goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

       Your browser does not support the video tag.
     </video>
     <p><strong>Demo Video: SocNavGym Environment</strong></p>
-    <p>Watch the environment in action: comprehensive social navigation scenarios with dynamic obstacles and multi-agent interactions (see Key Innovation section).</p>
+    <p>Watch the environment in action: multiple entities (robot, humans, obstacles) interacting in social navigation scenarios (see Technical Specifications section for entity details).</p>
   </div>
 </div>